MarcinKilarski/Website-Audit/web-performance.md

 Mobile, tablet, desktop and print CSS styles are often downloaded and processed by a browser each time a page is loaded.
 However, only some of these styles will be used on a specific type of device.

 This creates an unnecessary delay when your pages load especially on mobile devices, as they use a lower network.
 In addition to this, their processing power is often weaker than desktops, causing them to take longer to process your website code.
-To resolve these issues, you should separate print and media query styles from the main style-sheet and then mark them for mobile browsers as ‘non-critical’.
+To resolve these issues, you should separate print and media query styles from the main style-sheet and then mark them for mobile browsers as ‘non-critical'.

 Mobile phones should only download styles dedicated for such devices.
 Tables and desktops could download mobile styles and use them as a baseline when loading a file with styles dedicated to them, as they most likely use a faster Internet connection.
 Print styles should only load when a user wants to print the page.